 All dancers in group classes are required to wear designated uniforms.

 In order to perform the necessary movements, dancers must wear loose, stretchy, or flexible clothing that covers the knees.
 The pants especially should not be restrictive or too long.
 Please test them in murumandi before attending and pin up long pants before class starts.
-Jeans, shorts, and skirts are NOT allowed.
+Tights, leggings, or workout clothes are acceptable if uniform is not available.
+Jeans, shorts, dresses, and skirts are NOT allowed.

 Hair should be out of the face and pulled into a ponytail or braid.
-Loose bangs must be clipped up.
+Loose bangs must be clipped back .
 No dangling jewelry (earrings, long necklaces, loose bangles) is allowed as flying articles of jewelry pose a threat to other dancers in the class as well.

 Attendance

 Students are expected to attend every lesson.
 Attendance will be taken before each class.
 Numerous absences may hinder the student’s training, and in some cases, they may be moved to a lower level.
-If a student is running late or will be missing a lesson, please call the instructor to notify them.
+If a student is running late or will be missing a lesson, please inform the instructor.
 Under some circumstances, private make-up lessons can be arranged (additional fees may apply).
-If a class is canceled for any reason, there will be a make-up lesson in December or May (the ends of the semesters).
+If a class is canceled for any reason, there will be a make-up lesson arranged by the instructor.

 Studio Etiquette